rduchez/SMPP/readme.md

 # SMPP iRule

+This configuration relies on the Message Routing Framework

+A sample configuration is provided.
+This includes:

+-iRule for processing messages
+-datagroup to work in conjunction with the iRule configuration -MRF router, transport, and peer objects (ref. https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-service-provider-generic-message-administration-13-0-0.html)
+-pool for SMSC configuration and designation
+-virtual server to setup a listener on BIG-IP that will process the incoming ESME connection -other ancillary configuration

+Note that the AS3 declaration does not configure the VS end-to-end the main missing piece is the MRF configuration

 This iRule was created with input from existing implementation for support of the SMPP protocol on F5 BIG-IP.

 Requirements for this irule are as follows: